vippsas/vipps-woocommerce/README.md

 See
 [Guidelines for the standard sales conditions for consumer purchases of goods over the internet](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet#chapter-7) for more information.

-If you have a valid reason to do so you can use the *Capture payment instantly* option from the *Vipps Recurring Payments* settings in your product's settings.
+If you have a valid reason to do so you can use the *Capture payment instantly* option from the *Vipps MobilePay Recurring Payments* settings in your product's settings.

 ### When a renewal happens, why is the order on hold?

-This is because when an order is charged in Vipps, it takes 2 days before the payment has been fully captured from the customer's bank account.
+This is because when an order is charged in Vipps MobilePay, it takes 2 days before the payment has been fully captured from the customer's bank account.

 After 2 days, it will move to the "Processing" status.
 You can however change the behavior of this by using the "Default status to give pending renewals" option in the plugin settings.